 Create data management plans with RDMO – Research Data Management Organiser

 A data management plan structures the handling of research data in a scientific project.
 The LMU University Library offers an instance of the web-based software Research Data Management Organiser (RDMO) to help you create research management plans for your project.
 As a member of LMU you can register free of charge.

 RDMO supports you in planning projects and administrating data management tasks throughout the whole data life cycle.
 The questionaires included in RDMO are the basis of the data management plan.
 The questions indicate different issues which are important for the creation of data management plans.
 The questionaires are based on requirements of different research funders.

 Open Data LMU

 The University Library is constantly expanding its interdisciplinary research data service within the framework of the project "eHumanities – interdisziplinär".
-Together with the University Library at Erlangen-Nuremberg and the IT-Gruppe Geisteswissenschaften ITG (LMU Center for Digital Humanities), the UB is in the process of developing new support methods and best practice recommendations for research data management.
-Project results will be published on the University Library website and can be re-used by other disciplines.
+Together with the University Library at Erlangen-Nuremberg and the IT-Gruppe Geisteswissenschaften ITG (LMU Center for Digital Humanities), the University Library of the LMU finds itself in the process of developing new support methods and best practice recommendations for research data management.
+Project results will be published on the website of the University Library and can be reused by other disciplines.

 Within the framework of the project "eHumanities – interdisziplinär" the University Library at Erlangen-Nuremberg has developed a series of online tutorials to provide an introduction to research data management.
 So far there are three issues supplemented by a detailed glossary.

 - Research software & data formats in the humanities and social sciences (in German)

 - Data management plans & RDMO (in German)

 - Search & reuse research data (in German)